EUROPEAN PEACE RIDE

 Dear FIT4Bike team,

-I would like to thank you very much for the extremely beautiful and superbly organized peace ride to Prague and back.
-I can probably only imagine the amount of work that went into this project.
-Everything was really thought of.
-A big thank you also to all the hard-working helpers around the trip.
-It is still a mystery to me how you managed to set up-> take down-> and set up again the refreshment stations including toilets within a maximum of 2 hours.
-Even later in the hotel, a contact person was immediately on site again and managed the storage of the bikes very competently.
+I would like to express my sincere thanks for the extremely enjoyable and superbly organized Peace Ride to Prague and back.
+I can only imagine how much work went into this project.
+Everything was really well thought out.
+A big thank you also to all the hard-working helpers involved in the ride.
+I still can't quite believe how you managed to set up and take down the refreshment stations, including toilets, in less than two hours.
+Later, at the hotel, there was someone on hand immediately to take care of the bikes.

-To cut a long story short: Thanks again for the 100% successful weekend and huge respect for the work that went into it.
+Long story short: Thank you again for a 100% successful weekend and huge respect for the work that went into it.

 Daniel Frank

-I would like to thank you all once again for the great event, especially the mega organization.
-None of us can probably imagine how much energy, effort and time it took.
+I would like to thank you all once again for the great event, especially the fantastic organization.
+None of us can probably imagine how much energy, effort, and time went into it.

-It's also great that obviously no one was seriously injured.
+It's also great that no one was seriously injured.

-All the best to you, keep up the good work and maybe we'll see each other again!
+All the best to you, keep up the good work, and maybe we'll see each other again sometime!

 Alexander Silex